accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 According to Articles 1 and 2 of the [Act of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo), the public sector bodies affected by this Act are as follows:

-- the State ;
+- the State;
-- municipalities ;
+- municipalities;
 - bodies governed by public law.
-According to Article 2, letter d), of the amended law of 8 April 2018 on public contracts, these are bodies with all the following characteristics :
+According to Article 2, letter d), of the amended law of 8 April 2018 on public contracts, these are bodies with all the following characteristics
-    - it has been set up specifically to meet needs in the general interest that are not of an industrial or commercial nature ;
+    - it has been set up specifically to meet needs in the general interest that are not of an industrial or commercial nature;
     - it has legal personality; and
     - it is financed for the most part by the State, local authorities or other bodies governed by public law, or its management is subject to supervision by these authorities or bodies, or its administrative, management or supervisory body is made up of members, more than half of whom are appointed by the State, local authorities or other bodies governed by public law.
     - associations formed by one or more of these authorities or one or more of these bodies governed by public law, if these associations have been created specifically to meet needs in the general interest that are not of an industrial or commercial nature;